Updated in 2023

 May growth and success continue to find you!

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-If you want to work with any of our advisors 1-on-1 to get help with your job search, become a Pathrise fellow.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+If you want to work with any of our mentors 1-on-1 to get help with your job search, become a Pathrise fellow.